Private Alcohol Detox at Home

 In an inpatient treatment program the individual resides at the rehab facility for a specific number of days.
 During this period, which can range from 30 days to six months, the individual participates in ongoing individual and group therapy, 12 step or non-12 step meetings, discussions and presentations, family group, and various adjunct therapies, such as art and music therapy, yoga, exercise, and meditation.

-Kinkaid Private Care Coordinates Professional Alcohol Detox at Home
+Kinkaid Private Nursing Care Coordinates Professional Alcohol Detox at Home

 Alcohol Detox at Home Locations Served